 Features of the Long Valley Caldera

 The broad depression of Long Valley Caldera that we see today is much shallower and a little larger in diameter than it was immediately after its formation about 760,000 years ago.
-Whereas the caldera was floor was initially 2,000-3,000 m (6,560-9,840 f) deep, now the highest part of the caldera rim is only about 1,000 m (3,280 f) above the floor.
-The caldera was partially filled by pyroclastic flows and tephra during the catastrophic eruption and also by many subsequent episodes of volcanic activity.
+The caldera was partially filled by pyroclastic flows and tephra (Bishop Tuff) during the catastrophic eruption and also by many subsequent episodes of volcanic activity.
+The Bishop Tuff is overlain by more than 700 m (2,300 ft) of sediments that were deposited in the caldera lake during a 600,000 year postcaldera interval.
 The original topographic boundary of the caldera walls has been enlarged by landslides, glaciation, and rapid erosion.
-For example, geologists estimate the modern-day east caldera wall is 3- 4 km (1-1.3 mi) farther east than its original boundary.

 The volcanic rocks of both Bald Mountain and Glass Mountain were erupted before the caldera-forming eruption.
-Bald Mountain consists of lava domes and flows that were erupted between 3 and 2.5 million years ago.
-Glass Mountain consists of a 1,000 m sequence of lava domes, flows, and welded pyroclastic flows that were erupted between 2.1 and 0.8 million years ago.
+Bald Mountain consists of lava domes and flows that were erupted between 3.8 and 3.5 million years ago.
+Glass Mountain consists of a 1,000 m sequence of lava domes, flows, and nonwelded pyroclastic flows that were erupted between 2.1 and 0.8 million years ago.